New England charm. World-class opportunity.

 SOM students are encouraged to seize the opportunity to dive in, whether through multicultural associations, intramural athletics, or the SOM student organizations listed here.

-American Marketing Association chapter at Clark University fall under the parent organization ‘American Marketing Association’ and all the leaders are official members of this organization.
+American Marketing Association chapter at Clark University falls under the parent organization ‘American Marketing Association’ and all the leaders are official members of this organization.
 Our efforts include trying to include every marketing enthusiast on campus at our operations and build a community that helps students and professionals in the marketing field learn the science behind marketing.

 Connect with AMA at Clark: